Sanjichka/RAG/README.md

 -> Environment: Python / Google Colab

 📋 Example Usage:
 The system is designed to handle complex technical queries.
-For example, when queried about Google BigQuery, the system retrieves specific architectural details from the indexed healthcare analytics documentation:
+For example, when queried about Google BigQuery, the system retrieves specific architectural details from the indexed healthcare analytics documentation (attached in the repository):

 -> Query: Which standard SQL is supported in BigQuery?